Persistent URL for this entry

 To cite this entry as a Wikipedia External link

-Roseville was the traditional land of the Kuringgai (also spelt Guringai) people.
-It is the southernmost suburb of Ku-ring-gai and includes a small section outside the municipality, south of Boundary Road.
+Roseville is the southernmost suburb of Ku-ring-gai and includes a small section outside the municipality, south of Boundary Road.
 Its gazetted boundaries are Boundary Street, Corona Avenue, Abingdon and Bayswater roads, Chelmsford Avenue, Carnarvon Road and Marjorie Road and Moore's Creek.
 It has an area of 424 hectares.

-One of the first settlers to arrive in the area was William Henry, who began farming on land beside the Lane Cove River in 1814.
+The original inhabitants were the Aboriginal people who had lived there for thousands of years.
+One of the first European settlers to arrive in the area was William Henry, who began farming on land beside the Lane Cove River in 1814.
 In 1821 Michael Fitzgerald was given the first land grant, which covered an area from Boundary Street to the present Rifleway.
 A second land grant to William Henry linked to his original land.
 Henry sold his land grant in 1828, but it remained farmland until the 1890s, when two Chinese market gardeners, Why Tiy and Kwong Shing, took over the lease.
 They established extensive market gardens, which operated until the 1900s.

 In 1819, Daniel Dering Mathew, a timber-getter, merchant, architect and magistrate, acquired a grant of 400 acres (160 hectares) and named it Clanville Estate.
 In 1830, he sold this land to Richard Archbold, who cleared it and established orchards, hiring convicts to work on his property.
 The orchards were kept running by the family until the death of Archbold's wife, Mary, in 1850.
 Archbold's cottage, Roseville, gave its name to the suburb.
 The produce from the orchards was transported via Dick's Road (after Richard Archbold), now Grosvenor Road, down to the Lane Cove River to be ferried to Sydney.
 The Archbold estate was subdivided into residential blocks with the coming of the railway in the 1890s, when the cottage was demolished.